mindis/snowplow.github.com/_posts/2014-01-20-the-three-eras-of-business-data-processing.md

 It is hard to generalize what these architectures look like - again we see strong local loops and data silos, but we also see attempts at "log everything" approaches with Hadoop and/or systems monitoring.
 There tends to be a mix of near-real-time processing for narrow analytics use cases like product recommendations, plus separate batch processing efforts into Hadoop or a classic data warehouse.
 We see attempts to bulk export data from external SaaS vendors for warehousing, and efforts to feed these external systems with the data they require for their own local loops.

-Keeping our multi-channel retailer in mind, here is what her architecture looks like now:
+Keeping our multi-channel retailer in mind, here is what their architecture looks like now:

 ![hybrid-era-img] [hybrid-era-img]